mex1

 It was a match between Barcelona FC and Valencia, and here is a little pre-game action:

 After waiting an hour walking around as fans entered the stadium, I needed to leave.
-I was one of the few headed the other direction on the metro as more fans arrived for the game.
+I was one of the few who headed the other direction on the metro as more fans arrived for the game.

 default